 The real name of the author is not known.
 He is said to have lived in the regional state of Chu 楚 and used to wear a cap of pheasant (feathers?) which gave him his name.
-In fact the book contains a series of official titles typically used in the state of Chu.
-Master Pheasant Cap was also a teacher of Pang Nuan 龐煖, a general of the state of Zhao 趙, and served as advisor to several kings of this regional state.
-He thus must have lived in the early 3rd cent.
-BCE.
+The book contains a series of official titles typically used in Chu.
+Master Pheasant Cap was a teacher of Pang Nuan 龐煖, a general of the state of Zhao 趙, and served as an advisor to several kings of this regional state.
+He thus must have lived in the early 3rd century BCE.

-The text was apparently arranged in different chapters in ancient times.
-The transmitted version is that of the commentary by the Song-period 宋 (960-1279) scholar Lu Xi 陸細, in 19 chapters in 3 juan.
-Since the Qing period 清 (1644-1911), scholars are quite sure that the text is composed of two different sources, namely a Daoist text, and a military treatise called Pang Nuan.
-This argument was brought forward by Wu Shigong 吳世拱 Heguanzi Wuzhu 鶴冠子吳注 from 1929.
+The text was presumably arranged in different chapters in ancient times.
+The transmitted version corresponds to the version used for Lu Xi's 陸細 commentary from the Song-period 宋 (960-1279).
+It has 19 chapters spread over 3 juan.
+Since the Qing period 清 (1644-1911), scholars are sure that the text comprises two different sources: a Daoist text, and a military treatise called Pang Nuan.
+This argument was brought forward in Wu Shigong's 吳世拱 commentary Heguanzi Wuzhu 鶴冠子吳注 from 1929.

-The authenticity of the text was doubted by many scholars who believed Liu Zongyuan's 柳宗元 (773-819) statement that the Heguanzi was a forgery.
+Many scholars who believed Liu Zongyuan's 柳宗元 (773-819) statement that the Heguanzi was a forgery doubted the text's authenticity.
 The Qing-period scholar Yao Jiheng 姚際恒 (1647-1715) still followed this tradition.
-Yet among the books discovered during the 1970s in the Former-Han-period 前漢 (206 BC-8 AD) tomb of Yinqueshan 銀雀山, Shandong, was no Heguanzi text, but the discovered texts included many sentences showing that thoughts and theories very similar to that found in the Heguanzi were very widespread during the early Han period.
-Very characteristically for the so-called Huang-Lao thought is that it has it links virtually all fields of human activities and defines a relation between those fields which are thus united in an all-embracing cosmology.
-The book Heguanzi is therefore of enormous importance for the study of the Huang-Lao religion of which we still do not know a lot.
+Yet among the books discovered during the 1970s in the tomb of Yinqueshan 銀雀山, Shandong, from the Former-Han-period 前漢 (206 BC-8 AD), no text called Heguanzi was found.
+However, the discovered texts included many sentences showing that thoughts and theories very similar to that found in the transmitted Heguanzi were very widespread during the early Han period.
+One characteristic of the so-called Huang-Lao thought is that it links all fields of human activity and embeds them into an all-embracing cosmology.
+Therefore, the book Heguanzi is of enormous importance for studying the Huang-Lao religion, which we still do not know much about.

 The received Heguanzi is arranged in 3 fascicles and includes between 16 and 19 chapters.
-There are a lot of different editions and prints of the Heguanzi.
+There are many different editions and prints of the Heguanzi.
 It is included in the series Shizi quanshu 十子全書, Zhuzi huihan 諸子彙函, Zishu baijia 子書百家, Sibu congkan 四部叢刊, Congshu jicheng chubian 叢書集成初編 and Siku quanshu 四庫全書.

 1. | 博選 | Boxuan | Broad selection |